 How do I use Opalescence™ whitening trays?

 Steps for using custom whitening trays at home:

-Teeth should be thoroughly brushed and flossed before bleaching.
+Before bleaching, be sure to thoroughly brush and floss.
 To load your custom bleaching trays, apply the bleach in small dots to the inside of the front portion of the teeth only.
 You should not use more than half of the syringe per application for both arches.
 Once you have inserted the trays, lightly tap the sides of the tray to allow the gel to contact your teeth.
 Do not eat, drink, or sleep while your trays are in your mouth.

 The longevity of your whitening results varies based on diet and lifestyle habits.
 Using a whitening toothpaste can help remove surface stains between whitening applications.
 You can touch up your whitening for a day or two whenever you feel that your teeth are starting to appear less bright.
 For most people, this is one or two applications of bleach every 3-4 months.
 Store leftover bleach in the refrigerator.

 Sensitivity after whitening is normal and temporary.
-Patients who have autoimmune diseases or chronic inflammatory disease may experience prolonged sensitivity symptoms after whitening.
-Patients who grind their teeth may experience more discomfort after whitening.
+Patients who have autoimmune diseases, or chronic inflammatory diseases, could experience sensitivity symptoms after whitening that tend to last longer.
+Also, patients who grind their teeth may experience more discomfort after whitening.
 You may take Tylenol or ibuprofen to help manage your sensitivity along with daily use of sensitivity toothpaste.